fountum/acit-2420-assignment-1/README.md

     - Second `(ALL)` specifies what users commands can be run as
     - `NOPASSWD:` enables the use of sudo without a password
     - Third `ALL` allows all commands to be used
+  - `ssh-authorized-keys`: SSH public keys whose corrisponding private keys are allow to log in as this user.
 - `packages`: Packages that will automatically installed on initialization.
 - `disable_root`: If set to true, disables logging as the root user using SSH
   - Every Linux distribution has a root user named `root`, which has unlimited privleges